anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Be the chief but never the lord.
+Quote: Choose a job you love, and you will never have to work a day in your life.

-By: Laozi
+By: Confucius